LostAlone: Musical style and influences

 Steven Battelle has described the band to be influenced by anything with a pulse and a melody although bands he has referred to more than once have been Queen, Guns N' Roses, Iron Maiden, Mansun, Pink Floyd, Weezer and Beach Boys Whilst none of these are particularly prevalent in the band's overall sound, there are subtle nods to these bands both musically, lyrically and dynamically in the band's music.
 Battelle (songwriter) in particular, embodies the energy and direction of the band.
-A versatile vocalist and guitarist, he has developed a unique stage style and aesthetic which has grown to include alternative slide guitar techniques, push-ups on stage mid-song, handing out custard creams, and the inimitable, crowd-pleasing 'flip-catch-guitar-solo-with-shoe' move.
+A versatile vocalist and guitarist, he has developed a stage style which has grown to include alternative slide guitar techniques, push-ups on stage mid-song, handing out custard creams, and the crowd-pleasing 'flip-catch-guitar-solo-with-shoe' move.
 The band's style combines fast, heavy riffs with slower, melodic sections and strong vocal harmonies to create a sound that cannot be easily pigeonholed, it sits somewhere within the rock/alternative scene.